What is a Carpenter Ant?

 Conclusion

-In the end, acting quickly is imperative if you ever see a carpenter ant.
+In the end, acting quickly to find moisture-damaged wood is imperative to help prevent a carpenter ant infestation.
 Whether on your own or with the help of a professional, carpenter ant extermination is vital for your home’s structural integrity and ease of mind.
 Rest assured, your home will be creepy-crawly-free at the end of the day once the infestation is handled!